How to write a business plan for a craft beer bar?

 For banks, the information in your business plan will be used to assess your borrowing capacity - which is defined as the maximum amount of debt your business can afford alongside your ability to repay the loan.
 This evaluation helps them decide whether to extend credit to your business and under what terms (interest rate, duration, repayment options, collateral, etc.).

 Similarly, investors will thoroughly review your plan to determine if their investment can yield an attractive return.
-They'll be looking for evidence that your beer bar has the potential for healthy growth, profitability, and consistent cash flow generation over time.
+They'll be looking for evidence that your craft beer bar has the potential for healthy growth, profitability, and consistent cash flow generation over time.

-Now that you understand the importance of creating a business plan for your beer bar, let's delve into the necessary information needed to craft an effective plan.
+Now that you understand the importance of creating a business plan for your craft beer bar, let's delve into the necessary information needed to craft an effective plan.

-Drafting a beer bar business plan requires research so that you can project sales, investments and cost accurately in your financial forecast, and convince the reader that there is a viable commercial opportunity to be seized.
+Drafting a craft beer bar business plan requires research so that you can project sales, investments and cost accurately in your financial forecast, and convince the reader that there is a viable commercial opportunity to be seized.

 Below, we'll focus on three critical pieces of information you should gather before starting to write your plan.

-Carrying out market research before writing a business plan for a beer bar is essential to ensure that the financial projections are accurate and realistic.
+Carrying out market research before writing a business plan for a craft beer bar is essential to ensure that the financial projections are accurate and realistic.

 Market research helps you gain insight into your target customer base, competitors, pricing strategies and other key factors which can have an impact on the commercial success of your business.